This post contains affiliate links. Read my disclosure for more information.

 Gratitude is a pretty popular buzzword right now.
 Many people think that it’s related to being thankful – and it is.
 But it’s more than just that.

-I’ve come across many articles that say expressing gratitude can change your life for the better.
+Many people believe that expressing gratitude can change your life for the better.

-The general idea is that by practicing gratitude and focusing on the positives, you can actually become a happier person.
-It can strengthen relationships, improve your mental and physical health, and can make you more successful at work.
+The general idea is that by practicing gratitude and focusing on the positives, you can become a happier person.
+It can strengthen relationships, improve your mental and physical health, and can make you more successful with your career.

 The benefits are nearly endless, according to science.

-So I decided that this year, I’m going to focus on expressing gratitude.
+So I decided that once again, I’m going to focus on expressing gratitude.

 And since there are two parts to expressing gratitude, my focus has two parts as well.